-In March 2010, the National Marine Fisheries Service (NMFS) published a rule (75 FR 13012) to list as threatened under the ESA the southern distinct population segment (DPS) of Pacific eulachon, which became effective May 17, 2010.
+In March 2010, the NMFS published a rule (75 FR 13012) to list as threatened under the ESA the Southern Distinct Population Segment (DPS) of Pacific eulachon, which became effective May 17, 2010.
 This DPS encompasses all populations within the states of Washington, Oregon, and California and extends from the Skeena River in British Columbia (inclusive) south to the Mad River in Northern California (inclusive).
 As a result of this listing, the U.S. v Oregon TAC submitted to NMFS an addendum to the current BA, which covered Columbia River fisheries through 2017.
 This addendum addressed the incidental take of ESA-listed eulachon in Columbia River fisheries.
-Given that (1) the commercial sale of eulachon from Columbia River and tributary fisheries was prohibited effective December 10, 2010, and (2) the retention of eulachon in Columbia River recreational fisheries was prohibited effective January 1, 2011, impacts to eulachon from fisheries described in this report are expected to be de minimus.
+Fisheries described in this report are not likely to adversely affect this species.